shreyakjr10/SkillRaace-Internship/README.md

   - Apply CSS for styling, including borders, shadows, and transitions.

 #### Develop a Contact Form
-- **Objective**: Create an HTML form for collecting user contact information.
+- **Objective**: Create an HTML form to collect user contact information.
 - **Details**:
   - Use Bootstrap's form classes for styling.
   - Customize CSS for form elements, including labels, input fields, buttons, and validation styles.